MeloMellow/clean-node-api/README.md

 ## Usage

+> Knowledge of NodeJs and MongoDb is required to perform the following steps

 First you will need a MongoDb database with a model called **users** working, then you will need to set the environment variables.
 The environment variables must be set in an .env file at the project root or they can be changed in the /src/main/config/env.js directory.
 ~~~.env
 MONGO_URL=your_mongodb_url